FFengIll/vscode-edlin/README.md

 ### Edit
 - Trim (left, right or both) the selected lines.
 - Remove the blank lines in selection.
-- Split current line by the selected (as splitor).
+- Split current line by the selected (as splitor) (can keep splitor or not).
 - No sort of lines (vscode build-in).

 ### Menu